-- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 Unobservable inputs supported by little or no market activity and are significant to the fair value of the assets or liabilities.
+Level 1 - Quoted prices in active markets for identical assets or liabilities.

+Level 2 - Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

+Level 3 - Unobservable inputs supported by little or no market activity and are significant to the fair value of the assets or liabilities.

 Money market mutual funds are carried at cost, and thus not included within the fair value hierarchy.
-ACE's investments in negotiable certificates of deposit are measured at fair value on a recurring basis and are classified within Level 2 of the fair value hierarchy at March 31, 2019 and 2018.
+ACE's investments in U.S. agency obligations and negotiable certificates of deposit are measured at fair value on a recurring basis and are classified within Level 2 of the fair value hierarchy at March 31, 2021 and 2020.